We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 We Can Help – Contact Us To Discuss Your Case

 If you’ve been seriously injured by or lost a loved one to a dangerous and defective product, you deserve answers and the opportunity to hold the negligent parties accountable.
-Scott R. Marshall, P.A., is here to help.
+Scott Marshall Injury Attorneys, a trusted Florida defective product law firm, is here to help.

 Se habla español.